ESL Activities

 #1: Bumbling Blindfold

-This activity can get really loud and chaotic so I recommend not having more than four students doing it at the same time (2 giving directions and 2 getting directions).
+This activity can get really loud and chaotic so I recommend not having more than four students doing it at the same time (2 giving and 2 getting directions).
 This makes it best for smaller classes when you can complete the activity in just a few rounds.

 #2: Is that Sentence Correct?